 TheCellValue = dr(DynamicColomnDataTableConstants.CellValue)

-If TheCellValue = String.Empty Then TheCellValue = "&nbsp;"
+If TheCellValue = String.Empty Then TheCellValue = " "

 TheWebTable.Rows(ThisRowId).Cells(ThisCellId).Text = TheCellValue